 Remember those bouncy houses from childhood?
 Put a spin on inflatable games by including laser tag and a gigantic obstacle course.
 It offers plenty of grown-up appeal and an abundance of "wow" factor.

 One caveat: do not hold a party of this type on a breezy day.
 Also, make sure you hire party rental company staff to install and adequately tether the structures and to supervise them throughout the event.

 A Grown-Up Hogwarts Adventure

 The tale of Harry Potter has such enduring appeal.
 Young adults take the books to college and play Quidditch in the quad, and more than 400 universities have intramural quidditch teams.
 The trick is taking the Harry Potter birthday idea and committing 100 percent to the theme.

 A Geocaching Treasure Hunt

 College kids, teens, and 20-somethings are huge fans of these high-tech, outdoor treasure hunts.
-Geocaching uses GPS coordinates and smartphones to locate hidden caches on college campuses, wilderness trails, and urban plazas.
+Geocaching uses a geocaching app for smartphones to locate hidden caches on college campuses, wilderness trails, and urban plazas.
 Add some party prop-filled caches and a very cool forest picnic into the mix for an unforgettable celebration.